Richardson Pribuss Architects Designs an Artists’ Residence in Mill Valley, California

 The architects reconfigured the floor plan, providing new walls and finishes throughout.
 Three bedrooms became two, resulting in an expanded living-dining-kitchen area plus an entry-adjacent mudroom zone.
 Client requests included wide-plank European white oak flooring and a wood-burning fireplace to replace the chunky river-rock original.
 As for the kitchen, the wife had photos to back up her mind’s-eye vision of the island: part butcher block, part Brazilian soapstone, its plywood cabinetry painted a blue-green shade whose appearance changes according to the light.
 (Speaking of lighting, the couple wanted it low tech, ergo the white-oak pendants and spots.)
 The minimal palette is simplified to the max.
 Walls are limestone plaster that is slightly reflective.
 The primary bath is predominantly Fontainebleau limestone.
 Main sleeping quarters have a hemlock bed niche.

 With the advent of COVID, the owners were constrained to just one more job-site visit, which occurred during framing.
 That was it for in-person communication.
 “But they had so much trust in us,” Richardson says.
 “In turn, we had to fall back on our instincts and drill down on the details.”
 Only at the end of the year-and-a-half process did the owners come to see results.
 They discovered the firm had gone beyond its architecture purview to stage furnishings—including Lievore Altherr Molina’s Alya chairs in the dining area and the Sunbrella-covered two-seater on the front porch—meant as suggestions for future purchases.
-As a postscript, COVID, while undoubtedly posing unanticipated challenges, injected a bit of irony for the artist owners, one of whom is known for his work celebrating nurses.

 - Abacus Builders